 By visiting a variety of ecosystems and through a series of case studies in Costa Rica and Panama, this program provides students with a strong foundation in the scientific, social, political, and economic aspects of tropical ecology, natural resource management and conservation.
 In addition to traditional lectures, discussions and lab activities, students learn by leaving the classroom to get into the field, learn by doing, by observing and by talking with community members.

 Students complete several research projects in the field alongside ecologists from around the world and will be mentored by program faculty through 2 independent projects.
 Additionally, students are immersed in Costa Rican culture during a three-week homestay in the San José area.

 The Tropical Biology on a Changing Planet program is comprised of four core courses.
-Each course is worth 4 credit hours, accredited by Duke University.
+Each course is worth 4 credit hours and is offered through Duke University.

 This course integrates classroom and field instruction to introduce students to the fundamental principles of tropical biology and the natural history of local plants and animals.
 The ecological complexity of the tropics, the patterns of species diversity and the types of species interactions that characterize these systems are discussed in detail.

 Duke University - BIO 281LA

 This course introduces you to research design, field methods, and basic data analysis in a tropical context.
 Hypothesis testing and statistical analysis, including orientation to basic software packages, are emphasized in the course.
 Students participate in faculty-guided field problems which require working together in small groups.
 Students also design, implement, and analyze their own field projects.
 The course takes an iterative approach to teaching research design.

 Rather than working on one or two long projects, students participate in multiple shorter projects.
 While learning to ask and answer scientific questions, students also learn about the ecology of the organisms they work with.